 SubCE1.2.1 (JVET-K0320)

 In JVET-K0320 the concept of a Zero-Unit (ZU) is proposed to handle the coding structure at picture boundaries.
 A ZU is defined as a special Coding Unit (CU) with width or height not in a form of 2N.
 A ZU is coded as a normal CU, except that it has no residues. cbf_flag is signaled to be 0 mandatorily by a conformance encoder in a ZU.
 A ZU can also be binary-split/ternary-split/quarter-split into sub-CUs or sub-ZUs as a normal CU.
+The parsing process is uniform for CTUs at boundaries and not at boundaries.